 (There may be spoilers, if that’s possible, in this post.)

 Somehow this 1966 film from famed Italian director Michelangelo Antonioni earned two Academy Award nominations: Best Director and Best Original Screenplay.
 Obviously drug abuse was a huge problem for Academy voters in the mid-60s, because Blow-Up is a really bad art film gone horribly wrong.
 I’m sure many a purist’s head is exploding as they read this, but I don’t care.
-For me, Blow-Up is painful to watch—sort of like another Antonioni movie, Zabriskie Point (1970), but only slighdavid_hemmingstly better.
+For me, Blow-Up is painful to watch—sort of like another Antonioni movie, Zabriskie Point (1970), but only slightly better.

 David Hemmings plays a famous London fashion photographer who spends his days surrounded by beautiful but vapid models and his nights taking vérité-esque pictures of men in flophouses (known as the doss house in England).
 The slight plot that there is comes about when the photographer happens upon a couple in a deserted park and starts taking photos of them.
 When the woman sees (Vanessa Redgrave) him she demands he give her the undeveloped film.
 Naturally he refuses—he thinks he wants to use the photos for the end of his upcoming book—and she shows up at his flat/studio and offers to sleep with him for the pictures.
 We never learn if this actually happens (like so many other things we never learn in this movie), but we do know that after she leaves he develops the film and discovers that she was attempting to hide the fact that she was part of a murder.
 Yes, I know this sounds like an interesting plot turn, but believe me, it’s not.